EU says it has secured nearly half of Pfizer's 2021 global output of COVID shots

 The move would allow EU governments to double their orders from Pfizer to 600 million doses, von der Leyen said, as the 27-nation bloc races to ramp up the vaccination of its 450 million people.
 Each recipient of the Pfizer vaccine need two doses to develop maximum protection.

+In a separate announcement, the EU drug regulator changed its recommendation for the use of the Pfizer vaccine, allowing the extraction of six doses from a vial instead of five, confirming an earlier Reuters story.

+That would increase available doses by 20%, although it was not clear whether Pfizer would charge more for the extra doses.
+The company did not immediately respond to this question.

-Von der Leyen said 75 million of the additional doses would be delivered in the second quarter of this year, and the rest by the end of 2021.
-Pfizer said that in total 500 million doses would be available to the EU by the end this year, and an option for another 100 million could be taken up.
+Von der Leyen said 75 million of the additional doses under the new deal would be delivered in the second quarter of this year, and the rest by the end of 2021.
+Pfizer said that in total 500 million doses would be available to the EU by the end of this year, and an option for another 100 million could be taken up.

 PRODUCTION CAPACITY